 - Food hypersensitivity

-- Nutritional deficiencies, including of iron, folic acid or vitamin B12
+- Nutritional deficiencies, including iron, folic acid, zinc, and vitamin B12

-A report by the US Surgeon General cites up to a quarter of the general population being affected by recurrent aphthous ulcers, noting there may be higher numbers among selected groups, such as health professional students.9
+A report by the United States Surgeon General estimates that up to 25 percent of the general population are affected by recurrent canker sores, noting there may be higher numbers among selected groups, such as health professional students.

 Symptoms of canker sores

-There are otherwise no further symptoms in simple cases, although the pain may cause feelings of being fed up with the mouth ulcer.
+Canker sores cause local pain and can be easily irritated.
+In simple cases, these are the only symptoms, although the pain may cause feelings of being fed up with the mouth ulcer.

-- Usually well-defined, round, smaller than a centimeter across, and usually shallow in the mouth's lining, its mucosal surface
+- Well-defined, round, smaller than a centimeter across, and usually shallow in the mouth's lining - mucosal surface

 - White or yellow-gray center surrounded by an inflammatory red margin